Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-If $\ell$ is set to 0.5, the control will be equal to the naive proportional control in \ref{sec:proportional_control_with_noise}, as in the case $s_\mathrm{res} = d$, with the dead zone collapsed into a point.
-Indeed, if $\abs{d-x} \gg \sigma_m$, the agent will behave similarly to being driven by a proportional control, which means that the rate of convergence to the desired formation is not significantly reduced.
 The net effect of the above is that the \emph{stable state} variance of the agent's displacement from $d$ is \emph{reduced} compared to $\sigma_{ss}$ from eq. (\ref{eq:sigma_ss}).
-The noise reduction is dependent on $\ell$ and on $k_{ef}$, and the specifics of the behavior are analyzed in depth in appendix \ref{App:A.L}.
+The magnitude of said noise reduction is dependent on $\ell$ and on $k_{ef}$, and the specifics of the behavior are analyzed in depth in \ref{App:A.L}.